ddalton/xor/README.md

+Test inheritance join queries
+and the TREAT operator

 b.
 EntityKey (id and Type).
 If Type api is used, it should always be based on root concrete type.
 c.
 Subtype querying and json/state enhancement